Skip to main content

 Community College Diversity Mentoring Program

 Berkeley Career Engagement and Santa Rosa Junior College (SRJC) have collaborated to offer a program for graduate students and postdocs interested in exploring careers in higher education leadership.
 Mentees are matched with management/staff mentors from SRJC.
 Participants gain both mentoring support and an introduction to the range of career paths within higher education.
-The next cohort is planned for spring/summer 2024.

 Participants are matched with mentors based on their interests in areas such as: